What is Court Supervision?

 Keep in mind the above three counties have contracts with Parkland College which guarantees you a seat in one of the classes offered at Parkland College Business Training at no additional fee.
 If you choose to take the program at any location other than Parkland, you will be required to pay the applicable registration fee at the alternate location.
 That fee can range from $25 to $60.
 This fee will be in addition to the fees you have previously paid to the Circuit Clerk's office.
 Court fees are not transferable and non-refundable.

-I did not receive my ticket in one of the three counties Parkland contracts with, but I still want to take my class through the Parkland College Business Training.
+I did not receive my ticket in one of the three counties Parkland contracts with, but I still want to take my class through Parkland College Business Training.
 Is this possible?

 Yes.
 You must contact the Circuit Clerk’s office from the county you received your ticket to determine if you are eligible for their Court Supervision and Traffic Safety Program.
 If so, you can register as an out-of-county participant and complete your class at Parkland College Business Training.
 You must call the Traffic Safety Program Office to register.
 The course fee is $45.00.
 The registration form is available here.

 Can I take the online course sponsored by the National Safety Council?

 Yes.
-If you received your ticket in Champaign, Douglas or Piatt county, in order to be eligible for the Online program you must be at least 25 years of age at the time of your violation and have received your ticket AFTER September 1, 2011.
+If you received your ticket in Champaign, Douglas or Piatt county, in order to be eligible for the Online program you must be at least 25 years of age at the time of your violation.
 There is an additional $25 fee to purchase an online access code.
-Once your Registration Form is received and processed by the County, you will receive a letter from Parkland College with directions on how to pay the fee and access the Online course.
-You must complete the Online course within 120 days of your violation.
+Once your Registration Form is received and processed by the County, you will receive a letter from Parkland College with directions on how to pay the fee and access the online course.
+You must complete the online course within 120 days of your violation.

 If you received your ticket in any other county, you will need to contact them to determine if you can take an online class.
 You can sign up for Parkland's online class by using this registration form.